The author in the Sahara desert near Tinfou, Morocco, 1993

 Article and photos by GREG BEAUBIEN Nov.
 17, 2018

 MY FASCINATION WITH MOROCCO began when I was about nine years old.
 On summer afternoons a movie theater near our house in the Chicago suburb of Mt.
 Prospect would sometimes let kids see a matinee for the price of a few RC Cola bottle caps.
-The movies were terrible, low-budget fare you’d never see anywhere else, usually some variation on Ali Baba and the Forty Thieves set in an exotic North African or Middle Eastern country.
+The movies were terrible, low-budget fare you’d never find anywhere else, usually some variation on Ali Baba and the Forty Thieves set in an exotic North African or Middle Eastern country.
 Parents dropped off their children and the theater would be packed with kids going wild.
 Popcorn and flattened popcorn boxes flew through the air the entire time and you could hardly hear the movie for the kids screaming.
 The boys went crazy when a sexy woman in a purple harem dress performed a belly dance onscreen.

 Movies have always portrayed Morocco as a romantic, mysterious place.
 In Morocco, a film swept with sensual shadows, Marlene Dietrich finds sexual freedom and leaves the Casbah walls to venture into the Sahara, passing through a bulbous Moorish gateway that is at once phallic and vaginal.
 Audiences fell for the louche elegance of Rick’s Café in Casablanca and were seduced by the desert’s majestic emptiness in Lawrence of Arabia (a movie set in what is now the United Arab Emirates, but for which some scenes were filmed in the Moroccan Sahara).